joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 #### With styles

-`jsx-sfc` allows you to choose a **CSS in JS framework** to define the style of components, such as [styled-components](https://github.com/styled-components/styled-components), [Emotion](https://github.com/emotion-js/emotion).
+`jsx-sfc` allows you to choose a **CSS in JS Solution** to define the style of components, such as [styled-components](https://github.com/styled-components/styled-components), [Emotion](https://github.com/emotion-js/emotion).
 A styled-components example:

 ```tsx
 import React, { useState } from 'react';